-The two displays can have different FFT Spans.
-This entry field can be linked to both displays using the [Link] key.
-If either display is a two channel measurement (Transfer Function, Cross Spectrum, Cross Correlation Or Coherence), then the Spans are automatically linked.

-Command: FSPN (?) d {, i}
+The two displays can have different FFT Spans if the Analyzer Configuration is set to Independent Channels.
+In this configuration, no two channel measurements are allowed (frequency response, cross-spectrum, etc.), but the entry field can be linked to both displays using the [Link] key.
+If Analyzer Configuration is set to Dual Channel the field is automatically linked to both displays.
+Command: FSPN (?) d {, f}